LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 The ODE right-hand side is given by the function :math:`f(t,y)` -- in general we make no assumption that the problem :eq:`IVP` is autonomous (i.e., :math:`f=f(y)`) or linear (:math:`f=Ay`).
-In general, the time integration methods within ARKode support additive splittings of this right-hand side function, as described in the subsections that follow.
-Through these splittings, the time-stepping methods currently supplied with ARKode are designed to solve stiff, nonstiff, mixed stiff/nonstiff, and multirate problems.
-As per Ascher and Petzold [AP1998]_, a problem is "stiff" if the stepsize needed to maintain stability of the forward Euler method is much smaller than that required to represent the solution accurately.
+In general, the time integration methods within ARKODE support additive splittings of this right-hand side function, as described in the subsections that follow.
+Through these splittings, the time-stepping methods currently supplied with ARKODE are designed to solve stiff, nonstiff, mixed stiff/nonstiff, and multirate problems.
+As per Ascher and Petzold :cite:p:`AsPe:98`, a problem is "stiff" if the stepsize needed to maintain stability of the forward Euler method is much smaller than that required to represent the solution accurately.

-In the sub-sections that follow, we elaborate on the numerical methods utilized in ARKode.
-We first discuss the "single-step" nature of the ARKode infrastructure, including its usage modes and approaches for interpolated solution output.
-We then discuss the current suite of time-stepping modules supplied with ARKode, including the ARKStep module for :ref:`additive Runge-Kutta methods <Mathematics.ARK>`, the ERKStep module that is optimized for :ref:`explicit Runge-Kutta methods <Mathematics.ERK>`, and the MRIStep module for :ref:`multirate infinitesimal step (MIS) based methods <Mathematics.MRIStep>`.
+In the sub-sections that follow, we elaborate on the numerical methods utilized in ARKODE.
+We first discuss the "single-step" nature of the ARKODE infrastructure, including its usage modes and approaches for interpolated solution output.
+We then discuss the current suite of time-stepping modules supplied with ARKODE, including the ARKStep module for :ref:`additive Runge-Kutta methods <Mathematics.ARK>`, the ERKStep module that is optimized for :ref:`explicit Runge-Kutta methods <Mathematics.ERK>`, and the MRIStep module for :ref:`multirate infinitesimal step (MIS), multirate infinitesimal GARK (MRI-GARK), and implicit-explicit MRI-GARK (IMEX-MRI-GARK) methods <Mathematics.MRIStep>`.
 We then discuss the :ref:`adaptive temporal error controllers
 <Mathematics.Adaptivity>` shared by the time-stepping modules, including
 discussion of our choice of norms for measuring errors within various components of the solver.

-We then discuss the nonlinear and linear solver strategies used by ARKode's time-stepping modules for solving implicit algebraic systems that arise in computing each stage and/or step:
+We then discuss the nonlinear and linear solver strategies used by ARKODE's time-stepping modules for solving implicit algebraic systems that arise in computing each stage and/or step:
 :ref:`nonlinear solvers <Mathematics.Nonlinear>`,
 :ref:`linear solvers <Mathematics.Linear>`,